 Boeing Stock Forecast – Where Is Boeing Stock Headed?

+Many investors are curious about the long-term Boeing stock forecast as the company consistently makes headlines.
 If ever there was a company that’s had a series of unfortunate events, it’s Boeing (NYSE: BA).
-It’s not all bad, though.
+However, it’s not all bad.
 Boeing stock gives investors access to one of the largest defense contractors in the U.S. Its competitors include: Lockheed Martin (NYSE: LMT), Raytheon (NYSE: RTX), General Dynamics (NYSE: GD) and Northrop Grumman (NYSE: NOC).

 For reference, the United States spent a record $447 billion on defense contracting in 2020.
 This places defense-contract spending just outside of the top 10 in terms of the biggest industries in the United States.

 When it comes to its business, Boeing is a jack-of-all-trades.
 It designs, manufactures and sells airplanes, rotorcraft, rockets, satellites, telecom equipment and missiles.
 Furthermore, Boeing is the second-largest defense contractor in the world and the largest exporter in the U.S. by dollar value.
 It’s also a member of the Dow Jones Industrial Average, which is reserved for the 30 largest companies in the U.S.

 That being said, Boeing has also been bleeding money over recent years.
 Due to this, many investors are hesitant about the future of the company.
 This article will conduct a quick Boeing stock forecast and examine where Boeing stock is headed.

 NOTE: I’m not a financial advisor and am just offering information and commentary.
 Please do your own due diligence before making any decisions.

 Boeing Stock Forecast Impacted by 737 Max Issues